SiddhuShkya/Nepal-Forest-AGB-Modeling/README.md

 ├── 📄 service-account-key.json     ## GEE account key (Your own key here)
 └── 📁 venv                         ## Python virtual environment
 ```

-The project is organized into clear workflows for handling field data and satellite imagery separately before integration.

 ---